How much is the school donation?

 When will we know if our application is successful?

-You will be notified early in September if your application has been accepted.
+You will be notified by early September if your application has been accepted.
 Places may still be offered after this date and up to the beginning of the next academic year as Home-zone enrolments are confirmed.